leisa218/blog-test/src/pages/index.md

         variety of coffee beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current availability.
+        This is a test and that is great.
+        Ah I can edit this Herr aswell.
     - image: /img/coffee-gear.png
       text: >
         We offer a small, but carefully curated selection of brewing gear and